jbracker/presentation-gen/presentations/sunroof-tfp13/sunroof-tfp13.md

 <li class="fragment">`JS`-monad is a continuation monad</li>
 </ul>
 <div class="fragment">
- * We have access to the underlying cont. in JavaScript
+ * We have access to the underlying continuations in JavaScript

 ```haskell
 callcc :: (...) => (JSContinuation a -> JS B a)